Lucsantosg/CloudLogAnalysis/qa/cli_qa.md

 	</tr>
 </table>

-For example, to log in to the US South region, run the following command:
+For example, to log into the US South region, run the following command:

 ```
 ibmcloud login -a https://api.ng.bluemix.net